ellisonleao/clumsy-bird/README.md

 Then just type on your shell:

 ```
-grunt connect:keepalive
+grunt connect
 ```

-Open your browser at `http://localhost:8889/`
+Open your browser at `http://localhost:8001/`

 ## Making your customization